 Includes 13 standards that support an outcome where consumers participate in and receive timely assessment, followed by services that are planned, coordinated, and delivered in a timely and appropriate manner, consistent with current legislation.

-All standards applicable to this service fully attained with some standards exceeded.
+Standards applicable to this service fully attained.